soyart/artnoi.com/artnoi.com/src/blog/etc/audiophiles/characteristics/index.md

 - Don't understand the importance of volume-matching when doing comparisons

     They don't realize that pushing up the volume can change the sound signature heard at the eardrum and perceived by the brain.
-Due to our own ear's frequency response, louder volume when push the quieter sounds up to audible level, resulting in more "open", "airy", "detailed", and overall fuller sound.
+Due to our own ear's frequency response, louder volume push the quieter sounds up to audible levels, resulting in more "open", "airy", "detailed", and overall fuller sound.

-    They don't even know the term *volume matching*, and never think about doing it when comparing 2 equipments.
+    They don't even know the term *volume matching*, and never think about doing it when comparing 2 devices.
     This is where they could be exploited to snake oil salesmen selling amplifiers, or even DAC with high line level.

     My own believe is that the lack of proper volume matching also led to many rigged double blind listening tests.